 It is also often used as a sedative, and plants high in humulene are used in natural antibiotic remedies.

 Some strains with high amounts of humulene include Pink Kush, White Widow, Skywalker OG, Girl Scout Cookies, Headband, and Sour Diesel.

 These statements have not been evaluated by the Food and Drug Administration.
-This information and article is not intended to diagnose, treat, cure, or prevent any disease.
+This information and article are not intended to diagnose, treat, cure, or prevent any disease.